Logging v1.1.3

 If your log ingestion system requires custom field names, you can rename

-fields using the log-field-level
+the level and ts fields using the log-field-level and

-flags in the operator controller.
+log-field-timestamp flags in the operator controller.
 This can be configured

-by editing the Deployment
+by editing the Deployment definition of the cloudnative-pg operator.

 Node Logs